JARV1307/-Brain-computer-interfaces-for-device-control-using-artificial-intelligence-algorithms./README.md

 For the data adquisition we are using the Ultracortex MK IV from OpenBCI and also we are using the GUI from the manufacturer: https://openbci.com/#gsc.tab=0

 For the experiment we set 4 stimuli frecuencies: 6.6 Hz, 7.5Hz, 8.57Hz and 10Hz with a white square.
-Those stimulies are presented on a screen with a refresh rate of 60Hz, and they appear pseudorandomly.
+Those stimulies are presented on a screen with a refresh rate of 60Hz, and they appear pseudorandomly at intervals of 3.5 seconds for each stimuli.